Sup3Legacy/arlustre/docs/slides/slides.md

 ---

-The `pulseIn` operator blocks on the signal.
+The stock `pulseIn` operator blocks on the signal.

 Usecase : acquire distance information from ultrasound sensor